Accrame/fraud-detection-gnn/README.md

 | GIN | 0.94 | 0.88 |
 | HeteroGNN | 0.96 | 0.91 |

-These are on synthetic data though, so take with a grain of salt.
-The relative ranking between models is probably more meaningful than the absolute numbers.
+**Note:** Synthetic fraud signals are deliberately easy to spot (high amounts + unusual hours), so these numbers mostly reflect data separability, not real-world GNN performance.
+The relative ranking between architectures is more informative than the absolute numbers.
+To properly evaluate this you'd want a real dataset like IEEE-CIF or the Kaggle credit card dataset.

 ## Setup